hannesill/grasp-quality/README.md

-# Grasp Quality Estimation
+# Grasping via Online Adaption by optimizing a grasp quality score

+University project for the course "Advanced Deep Learning for Robotics"

-End-to-end pipeline for grasp quality estimation on SDF volumes: preprocessing, training, sampling, optimization, and visualization.
+End-to-end pipeline for grasp quality estimation on SDF volumes: preprocessing, training, sampling, optimization, and visualization together with online optimization of this grasp quality estimate w.r.t. the grasp configuration.

 ## Environment setup (conda)